This post contains affiliate links for your convenience

 42) The 5-4-3-2-1 coping technique

 The 5-4-3-2-1 coping technique is a strategy that works like magic when it comes to calming down an anxious child.
 Like all the strategies mentioned here, it works best before your child gets “out of control”.
 It involves naming 5 things she can see, 4 things she can hear, 3 things she can feel, 2 things she can smell and 1 thing she can taste.
-A free printable visual is downloadable here.
+A printable visual is available in The Emotions Kit.

 Drawing is an effective way to help an anxious or stressed child deal with his anxiety.
 Your child can either draw what he is feeling or draw whatever comes to mind.